aeyobd/dwarfs/thesis/introduction.md

 Since the discovery of dwarf galaxies around the Milky Way, observational work has attempted to measure and refine their basic properties [e.g. @mateo1998].
 While the Milky Way's satellites are close (by extragalactic standards), their low numbers of stars and large apparent sizes present challenges for observational work.
 In particular, the properties of the faintest dwarf galaxy systems and especially *ambiguous* systems remains a pressing challenge as a unique probe into the nature of the early universe and dark matter.

-**Classical systems**, the brightest of the local group (non-Magellanic) dwarf galaxies, are perhaps the systems best studied and with the most stringingly derived properties.
+**Classical systems**, the brightest of the local group (non-Magellanic) dwarf galaxies, are perhaps the systems best studied and with the most stringently derived properties.
 Defined[^classical] as the first six discovered dwarf spheroidal galaxies, (Sculptor, Ursa Minor, Fornax, Draco, Leo I, Leo II, and Carina), classical systems are typically old, spheroidal, and gas-poor.
-While extending 1-2 degrees across the sky (e.g. [@fig:scl_selection; @fig:umi_selection; @fig:fornax_selection]), these dwarfs contain large numbers of bright (giant) stars allow for thousands of stars to be observed with deep photometry and spectroscopy [e.g. @tolstoy+2023, @pace+2020].
+While extending 1-2 degrees across the sky (e.g. [@fig:scl_selection; @fig:umi_selection; @fig:fornax_selection]), these dwarfs contain large numbers of bright (giant) stars, allowing thousands of stars to be observed with deep photometry and spectroscopy [e.g. @tolstoy+2023, @pace+2020].
 As a result, the determination of fundamental properties such as the position, size, orientation, distance [from 100s of RRL stars, e.g. @tran+2022; @garofalo+2025], proper motions (from *Gaia*, e.g. @battaglia+2022, @MV2020a), line-of-sight (LOS) velocity and dispersion $\sigma_v$, are all relatively well constrained today and show excellent convergence among different works.
-However, ongoing research still is refining our understanding of the detailed structure of Milky Way satellites, hinting that these objects may be more complex than at first glance.
+However, ongoing research continues to redefine our understanding of the detailed structure of Milky Way satellites, hinting that these objects may be more complex than at first glance.

 [^classical]: Note that some work like @simon2019 instead define classical dwarfs based on luminosity as compared to ultra faint dwarfs.
 This may include galaxies such as Antlia I, Crater II, Canes Venatici I, and Sagittarius.
 We stick with the historical definition for simplicity and since the Gaia observations are most numerous for the historical classicals.